Al Thornton: Japan

 On February 28, 2018, Thornton signed with the Shimane Susanoo Magic of the Japanese B.League.

 The BIG 3

 Thornton had initially gone undrafted in the inaugural BIG 3 draft.
-Al was later acquired by Allen Iverson's 3's Company" team.
-Al provided "3's Company" with scoring off the bench and went on to become the league's first "4th man of the year".
+Al was later acquired by Allen Iverson's 3's Company team.
+Al provided "3's Company" with scoring off the bench and went on to become the league's first 4th Man.

 Uruguay

 On August 7, 2020, Thornton signed with Club Atlético Aguada of the Liga Uruguaya de Basketball.